Wilson County CASA holds Reverse Raffle

 Along with the money, door prizes were given away.

-This is the 15th year that the Wilson County CASA has held a reverse raffle, the organizations largest fundraiser.
+This is the 15th year that the Wilson County CASA has held a reverse raffle, the organization’s largest fundraiser.
 The money goes to training volunteers, supporting volunteers and volunteer recognition.

 Judge Barry Tatum donated two cheesecakes and both were auctioned off for over $200 each.